The last time I went for my well-woman visit (=the gyno), they asked if I ate a healthy diet a) all of the time, b) some of the time, or c) never.

 - I know people have different ideas of what constitutes a “healthy” diet.
 I personally believe that healthy=whole foods and I mostly follow a Whole30 diet.
 And I can tell you that with this way of eating I never have to restrict the amount of food I’m eating and I never go hungry.

 Life is too short to spend it eating food that tastes like cardboard.
 Make it a project to figure out how to prepare healthy meals that taste good.
 (Again, Pinterest is awesome for this!)
 Instead of a daily dose of torture on your plate, your healthy diet can become a series of mouth-watering new treats.

 Related: Everything We Ate During Our Whole30

 6. Change Your Diet Incrementally

-We’ve all tried those extreme diets that have you change all your eating habits overnight and they never last.
-Those diets are too overwhelming – too much change, too fast.
+I think diets that have you change all your eating habits overnight often don’t last, because it’s just too overwhelming – too much change, too fast.

 How about tackling one habit per week?
 Maybe one week you’ll focus on eating a healthy breakfast every day.
 The next week, you’ll replace salty snacks with fruit.
 Then you’ll work on trying a couple of new salad recipes.